choonlog/AttractorTransition/README.md

 The code was originally written by Chun-Kyung Lee, and Namhee Kim participated in the discussion for updating the algorithm during the development process.

-**Reference paper:** Attractor-Transition Control of Complex Biological Networks: A Constant Control Approach doi:10.1109/TCYB.2024.3473945
+**Reference paper:** Attractor-Transition Control of Complex Biological Networks: A Constant Control Approach DOI: 10.1109/TCYB.2024.3473945

 ## Installation